ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 ## Across grid hydrology

-The second part of the hydrology model calculates the horizontal water movement across the full model grid including accumulated surface runoff and sub-surface flow, and river discharge rate.
+The second part of the hydrology model calculates the horizontal water movement across the full model grid including surface runoff and sub-surface flows, combined into river discharge.

+### Drainage map

 The flow direction of water above and below ground is based on a digital elevation model which needs to be provided as a NetCDF file at the start of the simulation.
-Here an description of the steps that happen during the hydrology model initialisation (plotting only for illustration):
+Here an description of the steps that happen during the hydrology model initialisation at the example of a 30m resolution DEM:

 ```{code-cell} ipython3
 # # Read elevation datafrom NetCDF